mikeumus/eloquent-javascript-with-mikeumus/chapter3_md.md

 This is allowed and works as you’d hope—the variable can still be accessed.
 In fact, multiple instances of the variable can be alive at the same time, which is another good illustration of the concept that local variables really are re-created for every call—different calls can’t trample on one another’s local variables.

-This feature—being able to reference a specific instance of local variables in an enclosing function—is called closure.
+This feature—being able to reference a specific instance of local variables in an enclosing function—is called *closure*.
 A function that “closes over” some local variables is called a closure.
 This behavior not only frees you from having to worry about lifetimes of variables but also allows for some creative use of function values.

 With a slight change, we can turn the previous example into a way to create functions that multiply by an arbitrary amount.